banner image

 This view calls into question how physical science is presented, both to specialists and others.
 The laws of motion, for example, are learned right at the beginning of a physics course although historically they were not formulated until long after mechanical devices were being designed that were far too complex to be analysed by using them.
 Elementary science students are baffled and disheartened by the “laws first” textbook presentations and find it inimical to clear thinking and inspiration.
 It appears that the current syllabus is without pedagogical, conceptual or historical justification.
 It is still the common basis for the assessment of scientific value in historical studies.

-I pursued this view in another essay Early modern scientific and technical activities: sorting out “science” and “technology” which is available here.
+This view inspired another essay Early modern scientific and technical activities: sorting out “science” and “technology” which is available here.
 This includes a detailed study of the history of the development of mechanical clocks, and particularly the place of scientific work in it.
 According to the essay

 This history, in which a centuries old conventional mechanism is revolutionised, by the advent of an early scientist who applied an advanced mathematical analysis to the problem, is considered a clear example of the distinctively different qualities of science and technology, and of the impact of science on technology.